guerzon/gosslpoke/README.md

 # gosslpoke

-Just like SSLPoke but written in Go
+For testing JVM truststore against TLS endpoints, but written in Go because why not